 Investments reported at fair value are on a trade date basis.
 Quoted market prices, when available, have been used to value investments.
 The fair values for securities that have no quoted market price represent estimated fair value.
 Fair value measurements are reviewed monthly, and third-party valuations are reviewed for reasonableness and compliance with approved price source authorization policy.
-Additional information on how the Board reports fair value measurements can be found in the Fair Value Measurement Note 4 - Fair Value Measurements.
+Refer to Note 4 - Fair Value Measurements for further detail.